Gondolav/gondolav.github.io/index.md

 Overall, we observe a mean fail rate of 18.4% for fast-food chains in Chicago city, whereas classical restaurants average to 21.4%.
 This significant difference indicates that, surprisingly, fast-food facilities tend to have a cleaner cooking and serving environment.
 It can be explained by the fact that these restaurants are part of big corporate groups and have therefore strict and well-defined hygiene rules.

 # III.
-Violation analysis TODO CHANGE
+Breaking the rules: a violations' analysis

-We were provided with the comments related to each inspection.
-Although it would have been very difficult to perform an analysis over the comments themselves, these comments are fortunately classified into forty-six violation categories, which could be interpreted as the set of rules to follow to obtain a facility as safe as possible.
+Inspections' comments are classified into forty-six violation categories, which could be interpreted as the set of rules to follow to make a facility safe.
 Consequently, these rules appear in the comments when they are violated.
 That is what we will be focusing on in this section.

-## Violation frequency TODO CHANGE
+## The violations' leaderboard

 To start simple, we extracted the most frequent violations to see if any scheme appeared.
 The most encountered ones are the following:
 1. **34.
 Floors: constructed per code, cleaned, good repair, coving installed, dust-less cleaning methods used**